graphile/postgraphile_changes/results.md

 These are the results of running the various GraphQL queries against a database running on a Mid-2011 iMac.
 You can reproduce this test by running `node runner`.

-- Query: the GraphQL query that we execute
+* Query: the GraphQL query that we execute
-- Program: which version of PostGraphQL/PostGraphile are we using?
+* Program: which version of PostGraphQL/PostGraphile are we using?
-- Concurrency: how many requests do we try and make the server process in parallel?
+* Conc: concurrency - how many requests do we try and make the server process in parallel?
-- Requests sent: how many requests did we actually send to the server?
-- Requests complete: how many requests completed successfully?
-- Requests/second avg: the total number of requests divided by the total number of seconds
+* req/s: average requests per second - the total number of requests divided by the total number of seconds
-- Latency min: the fastest response time any of the queries gave
+* Latency min: the fastest response time any of the queries gave
-- Latency p50: the average response time queries gave (50th percentile - 50% of queries completed this fast or faster)
+* Latency p50: the average response time queries gave (50th percentile - 50% of queries completed this fast or faster)
-- Latency p90: 90% of queries completed within this duration
+* Latency p90: 90% of queries completed within this duration
-- Latency p99: 99% of queries completed within this duration
+* Latency p99: 99% of queries completed within this duration
-- Max RSS: the peak memory usage of the node process. ⚠️ This does not work with `--cluster-workers` because it only monitors the parent process. ⚠️ Do not trust this figure, it was not polled with sufficient resolution to be reliable.
+* Max RSS: the peak memory usage of the node process. ⚠️ This does not work with `--cluster-workers` because it only monitors the parent process. ⚠️ Do not trust this figure, it was not polled with sufficient resolution to be reliable.

 ---